escapin/ElectionManager/README.md

 The web interface contains the following options to manage elections:

 **Create Election** allows to create customized elections.
-Elements such as title, description, starting/ending time, questions and answers can be set.
+Elements such as title, description, starting/ending time, questions and candidate can be set.
 In particular:

 * _Publish list of voters_: This option shows the e-mail addresses of